binarymax/heimdall/README.md

 # Heimdall

-Heimdall is a type-safe, documentation oriented, and security minded HATEOAS API library for Express.
+Heimdall is a type-safe, documentation oriented, and security minded API library for Express.

-The goal of Heimdall is to provide an easy way to create reflective and secure REST resources, to enforce documentation standards, to separate req/res from the MVC pattern, and to ensure all incoming and outgoing data is registered, validated, and documented.
+The goal of Heimdall is to provide an easy way to create reflective and secure REST resources, to enforce documentation standards, to separate req/res from the MVC pattern, and to ensure all incoming and outgoing data is registered, validated, documented, and tested.

 Heimdall uses a modified oDatav2[1] format for API responses, and standard types for validation and data safety.